ErichStyger/McuMiniSumoRobot/Software/Projects/F303K8/readme.txt

 Demo project for the Sumo robot using the STM32F303 Nucleo-3 board.

 Open:
-- need 'medium' long press detection for entering -/+ values
-- display robot status on LCD
+- display more robot status on LCD
 - line following
 - UART
+- option: haptic feedback with wheels
+- option to disable wrap-around if wheels are present